root-project/root/documentation/users-guide/InputOutput.md

 <ftp://root.cern.ch/root/atlfast.tar.gz>.
 Once we compile and run
 `ATLFast` we get a ROOT file called `atlfast.root`, containing the `ATLFast` objects.
-When we open the file, we get a warning that the file contains classes that are not in the CINT dictionary.
+When we open the file, we get a warning that the file contains classes that are not in the dictionary.
 This is correct since we did not load the class definitions.

 ``` {.cpp}